raspberrypilearning/comments-feedback-scratch/en/step_1.md

 --- /print-only ---

-If you think a project or comment is mean, insulting, too violent, or otherwise inappropriate, click the **Report** button on the Project Page to let Scratch know about it:
+If you think a project or comment is mean, insulting, too violent, or otherwise inappropriate, click the **Report** button on the Project Page or above the comment to let Scratch know about it:

 ![The 'Report' button highlighted.](images/add_report.png){:width="250px"}